Investigate immigrants’ integration and the consequences of cultural diversity

 Top rated Master’s programme

-MERM started over 10 years ago and in recent years the programme is assessed as one of the best Master’s programmes in the Netherlands.
-In spring 2016 the MERM programme was evaluated by students as a ‘Top rated programme’ (Keuzegids Masters).
+MERM started 15 years ago and in recent years the programme is assessed as one of the best Master’s programmes in the Netherlands.
+In spring 2019 the MERM programme was evaluated by students as a ‘Top rated programme’ (Keuzegids Masters).

 The MERM programme is completely taught in English and is part of our European Research Centre on Migration and Ethnic Relations.